RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 This is an ideal case when one manages to retrieve the complete target and the complete flanking region, but you may just retrieve fragments of them, or you may retrieve longer sequences than what you expect if there was an insertion in the sequenced species compared to the reference.

-### Running long jobs
+### Running long or heavy jobs
 Running hybpiper on many samples takes time!
 You should first try it on two samples to see if your commands work before submitting a long job.

+The [HybPiper HPC wiki](https://github.com/mossmatters/HybPiper/wiki/HPC) has information on running on a cluster, ask your informatician.
+If you are running HybPiper on lots of samples/genes and you have a decent size cluster available, it seems to make more sense to parallelise it as an array job over as many cpus as you have samples.
+This has worked well for us.

+The --cpu option (which takes a number of cpus to use) is useful if you don’t want to gobble all your resources: you should set it to less than the full number of cores your machine has, and ideally leave some cores for other users (see [best practices](http://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/cluster/__intro/)).

-If running on the servers that don't have a system of job submission, you can use some tool to be able to run the job and close your terminal.
+If you are running jobs on servers that don't have a system of job submission, you can use some tool to be able to close your connection to the server while the job is still running.
 For instance, you can use screen (official documentation [here](https://www.gnu.org/software/screen/manual/html_node/index.html)):
 Launch screen:
 ```